jhashuva/MVCTS/intro_to_python.md

 'Crackle''''

 The main purpose is to create strings containing quote characters\.
-You can have single quotes inside double\-quoted strings\, or double quotes inside single\-quoted strings\.
+You can have single quotes inside double\-quoted strings, or double quotes inside single\-quoted strings\.

 '''>>> "'Nay\!' said the naysayer\.
 'Neigh?' said the horse\."